DogeTheBeast/College_notes/Cross Product.md

 # Cross Product
-Cross product is the product of 2 vectors which gives another vector perpendicular to
+Cross product is the product of 2 vectors which gives another vector perpendicular to the first 2 vectors.

 ---
 Read also -